The Graziadio Experience

 Learn more about the Entrepreneurship Society.

-Learn more about the Finance Club.
+Learn more about the Finance and Accounting Club.

 The Graziadio Christian Business Society's purpose is to provide a community for Christian business students and to demonstrate how Christianity is relevant to the modern business world.
 The club partners with other student groups to organize service events, bring in business professionals to speak at Pepperdine, and to provide networking opportunities.
 Contact Emyay King or Jon Zimmerman.